firebird641/Linux_Basics/Documentation.md

 - Mount Units (control filesystem attachments)
 - Target Units (control other Units)

+## passwd

+Changes the password for the specified user.

+## whatis

+Informs you about what a specified command does.

 ## sudo

 sudo allows you to run commands as root.